"No Religion" Is Now Australia's Number One Religion

 For the first time ever, "no religion" has overtaken any single religious denomination, toppling Catholicism as the number one religious affiliation for Australians, the latest national census released on Tuesday revealed.

-Australia remains a pretty religious country, with 60% of people reporting a religious affiliation.
+Australia remains a fairly religious country, with 60% of people reporting a religious affiliation.

-In 1966 just 0.8% of Australians ticked the box for "no religion", which includes atheist, secularists, and those who are agnostic.
+In 1966 only 0.8% of Australians ticked the box for "No religion", which includes atheists, secularists and agnostics.

-But the proportion of people reporting no religion increased to 29.6% in 2016 – up from 22% five years ago and nearly double the 16% reported in 2001.
+The proportion of people reporting no religion increased to 30.1% in 2016 – up from 22% five years ago, and nearly double the 16% reported in 2001.

-Those aged between 18 and 34 were most likely to report not having a religion (39%) than other age groups.
-Those aged 65 years and over were more likely to report Christianity.
+Those aged from 18 to 34 were most likely to report not having a religion (39%) than other age groups.
+Those aged 65 years and over were more likely to report a religious affiliation.

 Christianity is still the most common religion (52% of Australians identified as any of the Christian denominations) but has been declining in popularity in Australia for the past 50 years – in 1966, 88% of Australians identified as Christian and by 1991 it was 74%.